Iterative Learning and Extremum Seeking for Repetitive Time-Varying Mappings: Introduction

-Second, the proposed approach is a new ILC scheme.
-The fundamental assumption adopted in most ILC literature is that the tracking trajectory has been already available as priori knowledge \cite{Moore}, which renders the controller knowing the direction to steer.
-Within this paper, we do not have such an assumption; only the distance to the tracking trajectory is known, i.e., the absolute value of tracking error.
-Intuitively, almost all the ILC approaches will fail for this situation, since somehow the negative feedback {along the iterations} cannot be ensured.
-It is natural to come up with combining extremum seeking with ILC; let them {{collaborate with each other}}: ILC provides the past learning experience to extremum seeking to improve transient tracking performance; the ``direction'' information needed by ILC is {{given}} by extremum seeking.
+\looseness-1 Second, {the proposed approach can be categorized as an extension to ILC controller family, since it does not rely on the ``direction" of the ``feedbdack'' error information.} As mentioned before, the fundamental assumption adopted in most ILC literature is that the tracking reference must have been already available as priori knowledge \cite{Moore}, which renders the controller knowing the direction to steer.
+Within this paper, we do not need such an assumption; only the distance to the tracking reference should be known, i.e., the absolute value of tracking error. {For a simple example, let us consider the scalar system $y(t)=u(t)$ to track $u^*(t)$ with a proportional ILC control law $u_k(t)=u_{k-1}(t)+K[u_{k-1}(t)-u^*(t)]$.
+The corresponding error system $\tilde {u}_k(t)=(I+K)\tilde {u}_{k-1}(t)$ is convergent if and only if $|1+K|<1$.
+This can be achieved only when both $\text{sign}[u_{k-1}(t)-u^*(t)]$ and $|u_{k-1}(t)-u^*(t)|$ are known.
+If only $|u(t)-u^*(t)|$ is available, then $|1+K|<1$ cannot be ensured; thus, almost all the ILC approaches including norm optimal ILC \cite{Bristow} will fail for this situation.} It is natural to come up with combining extremum seeking with ILC; let them {{collaborate with each other}}: ILC provides the past learning experience to extremum seeking to improve transient tracking performance; the ``direction'' information needed by ILC is {{given}} by extremum seeking.
+Utilizing extremum seeking to detect the ``direction" has been reported working quite well \cite{Unknown_direction}.